ElektraInitiative/libelektra/src/plugins/recursion/README.md

 Arbitrary additional data can be saved too such as:
 `kdb set /recursive/define/#2/permission admin`

-## A more real example
+## Another example

 In order to better show how this plugin can be used, a more sophisticated example will be given.
-Imagine that you want to create your own menu with arbitrary submenus possible.
+Imagine that you want to create your own menu bar with arbitrary submenus possible.
 The following example is inspired from libreoffice and simplified.

 Imagine an editor with a `File` menu with a `Print` option as well as a submenu called `Settings`.